keenethics/keenethics/posts/1521631041972-the-importance-of-mockups.md

 Author: Alexey Hermann
-Title: Mockup
+Title: The Importance of Mockups
-Subtitle: Mockup
+Subtitle: The Importance of Mockups
-Meta title: Mockup
+Meta title: The Importance of Mockups
-Meta description: Mockup
+Meta description: The Importance of Mockups
 Preview image: /static/posts/mockup.jpg

 ![Heroes](/static/posts/mockup.jpg)